 Whether spending time at the range or on an actual bow or gun hunt, I tried for as long as I could to use my smartphone to record video footage.
 Even though using a smartphone was awkward and often not very practical, I couldn’t justify paying for a GoPro along with the required mounts.
-When I came across the Tactacam 4.0, I was excited because it was specifically designed with hunting and range excursions in mind and at a nice price point.
+When I came across the Tactacam 4.0, I was excited because it was specifically designed for hunting and range excursions in mind and at a nice price point.

-I acquired a Tactacam 4.0 bow package with an added picatinny rail mount.
+I acquired a Tactacam 4.0 bow package with an added Picatinny rail mount.
 The package cost $329.99 and included the camera, battery, USB cable and charger, lens cloth, camera bag, user manual, and a Tactacam decal.
-The add-on picatinny rail mount was an extra $24.99.
+The add-on Picatinny rail mount was an extra $24.99.

 The Tactacam 4.0 is compatible with the Tactacam App which allows you to connect to your camera from your smart phone to turn it on and off, view photos and videos and transfer them to your device for easy sharing with your friends or on social media.
 Tactacam 4.0 also features 5x zoom, 2.7k HD video, low light sensor and a 360 degree mic.
 Combined with Tactacam’s newly designed shell, quick change mode button, external battery indicator and rugged water resistant construction… This camera is made to perform and will stand up to the rigors of your hunt.